 University Admissions - Check if you are required to pay application and tuition fees

 University Admissions - Documenting your EU/EEA citizenship status

 How much are the fees?

-An application fee of SEK 900 (Swedish kronor) must be paid to University Admissions when applying for a programme or course.
-You pay one application fee per semester, regardless of how many programmes or courses you apply to.
-You must pay the application fee before the deadline, as set by University Admissions in Sweden, in order for your application to be processed and considered.
-More information can be found on the University Admissions in Sweden website:
+An application fee of SEK 900 (Swedish kronor) must be paid to University Admissions when applying for a programme or course to cover the processing of your application.
+You must pay the application fee before the deadline, as set by University Admissions in Sweden, for your application to be processed and considered.
+More information can be found on the University Admissions website.